What to Do If You're Unable to Pay Rent for Your Apartment

 They get that living in New York City is not easy, and they don't want to go through the hassle of finding a new tenant.

-Tell them that you are willing to work out a deal as soon as possible.
+Tell them you will work out a deal as soon as possible.

 You'll be surprised at how well things will work out if you're smart about it.